 I’ve been the voice of Maybelline UK since 2012 and you can hear me as sassy elephant Suzy and 20 more kooky characters in Furiki Wheels, a Disney/Gaumont cartoon series out in 2018.
 I regularly get to voice badass military women and A.I. characters in video games, often doing motion capture as well.
-My latest are Dead Island: Survivors, BAFTA nominated Star Wars Battlefront II and Horizon Zero Dawn, as well as Xenoblade Chronicles 2.
+My latest are The Crew 2, BAFTA nominated Star Wars Battlefront II and Horizon Zero Dawn, as well as Xenoblade Chronicles 2.
 I’m probably best known as Claire in Crytek’s Crysis 3.
 Full game list here.

 I started my career in the Baltimore/Washington, DC area where I made my TV debut in HBO’s The Wire and appeared in Disney's Tuck Everlasting.
 I regularly acted on stage at The Folger Shakespeare Theatre, The Studio Theatre and The Kennedy Center.
 I trained at the University of Maryland College Park where I earned a BA in Theatre on a full performing arts scholarship.
 Before that I graduated cum laude from Notre Dame Preparatory School in Towson, Maryland receiving the theatre and choral medals for outstanding achievement.